jerodj-cdata/connect-ai-claude-skill/README.md

 ## Contributing

-This is a CData Connect AI skill.
-For issues or feature requests, contact CData support.
+This is a public, unofficial skill.
+For issues or feature requests, contact the author.

 ## License